 When Harry Met Sally (1989)

 Harry (Billy Crystal) meets Sally (Meg Ryan) when she gives him a ride from Chicago to NYC right after graduating from college in this classic romantic comedy directed by Rob Reiner.
 The title characters part on bad terms but reunite years later and share a revelatory moment amid Manhattan’s New Year’s Eve festivities.
-The film features stunning views of New York’s countryside, a pit stop at Coney Island, and no shortage of NYC landmarks like Washington Square Park, the Metropolitan Museum of Art, and the Loeb Boathouse.
+The film features stunning views of New York’s countryside, a pit stop at Coney Island, and no shortage of NYC landmarks like Washington Square Park, and the Metropolitan Museum of Art.
 And, of course, a classic scene filmed at Katz’s Delicatessen.

 Home Alone 2: Lost in New York (1992)